The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Results

 The corresponding $\kappa$ coefficient is :

-In Fig. \ref{kappatc} this coefficient is compared with the result of lattice calculations and is found to be in good agreement.
+In Fig. \ref{kappatc} this coefficient is compared with the result of lattice calculations and is found to be in good agreement with other approaches.
+The different approaches use partially different methods to fix this coefficient.
 Consequently, our PNJL approach agrees with lattice data also for finite but small chemical potentials. \begin{centering}

 \end{centering}